ledmer/CSC215/presentations/AltairDuino/AltairDuino_MITS_Disk_Image_Guide_Corrected.md

 - **Repair SD card**:
    - If your SD card is broken, unusable or just want to reset it to default, go to the <a href="https://github.com/ledmer/CSC215/blob/main/presentations/AltairDuino/Configuration_menu.md">Configuration_Menu.md</a>.
 ## Links
-<a href= "https://codeberg.org/Jamethiel/csc215/src/branch/main/altair_duino.md">Exploring the Altair Duino?</a>
+<a href= "https://codeberg.org/Jamethiel/csc215/src/branch/main/altair_duino.md">Exploring the Altair Duino</a>
+<a href= "https://codeberg.org/Jamethiel/csc215/src/branch/main/altair_duino.md">Using Basic</a>